101 Things to do in Bournemouth – Fisherman’s Walk Beach

 Dogs

-Dogs are not allowed on Fisherman’s Walk beach between May and September, however the area to the east, between Fisherman’s Walk and Southbourne Beaches is a year round dog friendly beach.
+Dogs are not allowed on Fisherman’s Walk Beach between May and September.
+The area to the east, between Fisherman’s Walk and Southbourne Beach, is a year round dog friendly beach.
 If you like to pamper you pooch, you can order a Puppachino (an espresso sized cup full of whipped cream with a gravy bone and a doggy style flake) at Café Riva.